emscook/git-follow-tree/README.md

 ## Testing
 This can be tested by running the query on users where the followers are small in number or known ahead of time, and comparing the ids against expected ids to be encountered.

+## Issues
+If you run into any problems running the application or setting it up, you can email me at emseduau@gmail.com